-The school improvement plan identified that staff would be supported to ensure increasingly effective responses to pupils with SEND through receiving targeted INSET/CPD.
-During the academic years 2019/2020/2021, this included:
+The school improvement plan identified that staff would be supported to ensure increasingly effective responses to pupils with SEND through receiving targeted

 The Derbyshire County Council Attachment Aware Schools programme.
-CPD has been completed around Attachment and Education; The Physical Environment; Understanding Trauma and Behaviour; Emotion Coaching.
+CPD has been completed around Attachment and Education; The Physical Environment; Understanding Trauma and Behaviour; Emotion Coaching, Autism Training through Autism Outreach Services and from the Autism Advocate Programme.